SHENSTONE PARISH COUNCIL

 Formal Tender Policy

-- The Clerk shall advertise for formal tenders via the Parish Council website, noticeboards, newsletter and local press for formal tenders to be submitted by a specific date.
+- The Clerk shall advertise for formal tenders via the Parish Council website, noticeboards, newsletter, local press and trade press for formal tenders to be submitted by a specific date.

 - Such an invitation to tender shall state the general nature of the intended contract and the Clerk shall obtain the necessary technical assistance to prepare a specification in appropriate cases.